mdn/content/files/en-us/web/css/@font-face/src/index.md

 > **Note:** The `opentype` and `truetype` values are equivalent whether the font file uses cubic bezier curves (within CFF/CFF2 table) or quadratic bezier curves (within glyph table).

-Older non-normalized `format()` values have the following equivalent syntax:
+Older non-normalized `format()` values have the following equivalent syntax; provided as a string enclosed in quotes for backward-compatibility reasons:

 | Old syntax                      | Equivalent syntax                   |
 | ------------------------------- | ----------------------------------- |